 - More than 18 children die each day in the U.S. from sepsis

 - More than 200 children are diagnosed with severe sepsis every day, and of those that survive, 40 percent will suffer ongoing injuries including amputation and cognitive challenges

 This pilot is part of HAP’s continuous efforts to improve patient safety in Pennsylvania’s hospitals.
 HAP is proud to partner with CHOP and participating hospitals as we collectively work to improve sepsis recognition and care in Pennsylvania.

 Goal: To screen and recognize sepsis sooner in pediatric patients in community hospital emergency rooms

 Project advisors: Scott Weiss, MD, MSCE, FCCM Fran Balamuth, MD, PhD, MSCE, Julie Fitzgerald, MD, PhD, and Theresa Walls, MD, MPH

-For more information, contact Maggie Miller, sepsis project manager.
+For more information, contact Robert Shipp, vice president, population health and clinical affairs.
 For media inquiries, contact Rachel Moore, director, media relations.